-Only one agreement required where the community is the same agreement repuired where the community is the same agreement with the same community development agreement agreement and [ semi-annual ] community development report are required with regard to that community.
+Only one agreement required where the community is the same 15.
+Where a person is the holder of more than one mining right and these regulations would otherwise require the holder to enter into a ratified community development agreement with the same community under each mining right, only a single community development agreement and [semi-annual] community development report are required with regard to that community.